What is Depression?

 So, you want to know, what is depression?
 If you have found this blog you have probably been looking for new answers, but keep finding the same information.
 That is because every medical and mental health website out there has an explanation of what depression is, and they are all the same.
-Like all the others, it gives the list of symptoms that will qualify you for a diagnosis of depression according the big book of diagnoses that professionals use called the DSM.
+Like all the others, they give the list of symptoms that will qualify you for a diagnosis of depression according the big book of diagnoses that professionals use called the DSM.

 If you know a little about how fireworks, you know that without oxygen a fire will not burn.
 Your metabolic processes are a fire, and without sufficient oxygen, that fire will not burn at an optimal level.
 If this happens over a long enough period of time, or severely enough all at once, you will become depressed.
 Of course, the thoughts in your mind play a role in your becoming and staying depressed as well.
 However, they are not necessarily conscious to you, which is why the onset of depression is often such a mystery.